Kanerix/chitty-chat/README.md

 ### Run server using Go CLI

-You can clone the repository and run it using the Go CLI.
+Clone the repository and run it using the Go CLI.

 ```bash
 git clone https://github.com/kanerix/chitty-chat